 However, all will become waste in time.
 There is no information on what happens to this waste.
 Some may be 'stored waste' in attics, garages, etc pending final disposal.
 In England and Wales, there is limited reuse activity through organised schemes, with the majority of reused gear going abroad.
 It is not evident that there is a significant second-hand market but some may be sold privately.
 Most is likely to go to landfill or, in some locations, waste to energy.

-For the stated assumptions annual tonnages of redundant gear going to waste in England and Wales are shown in Table 4.1 and details are set out in Appendix 5.
+For the stated assumptions in Appendix 5, annual tonnages of redundant gear going to waste in England and Wales are shown in Table 4.1.
+Detailed calculations are set out in Table A5.2 in Appendix 5.